-Membership of the Parents' Association is open to all parents and is automatic on payment of an annual subscription of £10 per family or such other sum as may be decided upon at any Annual General Meeting.
-This annual subscription is payable each academic year and appears on the school fee invoice in December.
+Membership of the Parents' Association is open to all parents and is automatic on payment of an annual subscription of £12 per family or such other sum as may be decided upon at any Annual General Meeting.
+This annual subscription is payable each academic year and appears on the school fee invoice in the Spring Term.
 Subscriptions do qualify for Gift Aid as the PA is a registered charity.
 The PA would be grateful if you could fill in the Parents' Association Gift Aid Form so that they can claim tax back from the Inland Revenue.
 Any higher rate tax payers can also include the subscription as a charitable donation on their annual tax return.

-The Parents' Association is hosting a 'Meet and Eat' evening in the Dining Hall on Thursday 9 September from 7.00pm onwards for new families.
+The Parents' Association is hosting a 'Meet and Eat' evening for new families in September 2022.
 Bowl food will be served to enable you to mingle and get to know other parents.
-To book tickets, go to their website.
+Further information will be provided nearer the time.

 The PA rely on the community of parent volunteers and staff and couldn't continue to make an impact without them.
-Keep in touch with what they're up to by following them on Twitter @SHSParentsAssoc and check out their website www.shspa.org.uk.
+Keep in touch with what they're up to by following them on Twitter @SHSParentsAssoc, Instagram @shsparentsassoc and check out their website www.shspa.org. uk.
 They're always keen to get more volunteers, so if you're looking to be a part of the school community and have fun getting to know other parents, they would love to have you on board!